conan-io/docs/reference/tools/gnu/pkgconfig.rst

 .. include:: ../../../common/experimental_warning.inc

-In case not having ``pkg-config`` available in the system, it is possible to use the ``pkg-config`` executable provided by a Conan package:
+In case of not having ``pkg-config`` available in the system, it is possible to use the ``pkg-config`` executable provided by a Conan package:

 .. code-block:: python